-Baking this Chai Spice Pecan Granola will actually make your home smell better than any fall scented candle and is guaranteed to make you want to cuddle up on the couch with a large cup of coffee with a side of granola.
-Not only does this homemade granola taste like the best of Fall, but it also is vegan, gluten-free, and refined sugar-free too!
+Baking this Chai Spice Pecan Granola is guaranteed to make you want to cuddle up on the couch with a large cup of coffee and a big bowl of granola.
+Not only does this homemade spiced granola taste like the best flavors of Fall, but it also is vegan, gluten-free, and refined sugar-free too!

 Tips for baking chai granola